Choosing Google or Facebook Ads: Things to Know

 - Typically, Google Ads is better for going after direct sales.
 If your product or service appeals to a massive audience, you might prefer to use Google Ads as it won’t single out a selective audience.

 - What kind of Ads do you want to make?
 If you’re focusing on content-based or visual ads, Facebook is a better platform for displaying styled imagery – think photoshoots.
 Google Shopping includes visual ads, but these are typically limited to being images of your product at a very basic level.

 - Consider how well- known your brand is, as this could impact how you would rank on Google Ads.
 A mature brand is likely to achieve better results on Google, whereas newer brands can best gain a following using social media like Facebook/Instagram.

-The beauty of digital marketing is that you can start investing more resources into one particular platform, and adjust your ad spend and strategy as you see your real-time results.
-You’re always in a situation where you can monitor your ads and see what’s working, and what should be changed.
-This is something that can’t easily be done when looking at traditional advertising media.
+The beauty of digital marketing is that you can start investing more resources into one particular platform and channel, and adjust your budget and plan as you see your results every week.
+You’re always able to monitor your ads and see what’s working, and what should be changed.

-Need help with your ecommerce store, or your marketing strategy?
-Chat to ShoppingFeeder, an integrated solution that focuses on making it easier for you to sell your products on different channels.
-We want to make sure your brand gets lots of traffic and sales.
+Remember to Chat to ShoppingFeeder Agency if you ever need help with your eCommerce store or digital marketing strategy.
+We’re an integrated solution that focuses on making it easier for you to sell your products on different channels.